Not Just Another Meeting

 This design is an excellent way to build increased trust and stronger relationships within a team.

-A design for getting the truth on the table.
+The News Conference is a design for getting the truth on the table.

 The 8 and 6 is a powerful design for resolving conflict between two people, while at the same time building a more positive and constructive relationship between them.